andreatramacere/asterism/README.md

 # ASTErIsM  python AStronomical Tools for clustering-based dEtectIon and Morphometry

 **The code will be available as soon as the documentation will be finished.
-In the meanwhile, for any request and software avaliability, please contatc** :
+In the meanwhile, for any request and software availability, please contatc** :

 andrea.tramacere  at gmail.com